 - Organic breads and rolls for sandwiches are provided by the Essential Baking Company, located in Seattle.

-- Meat Free Monday is a student-driven idea and is fully supported by Dining & Culinary Services.
+- Meat Free Monday is a student-driven idea and is fully supported by Hospitality Services & Campus Restaurants.
 We provide meat free choices in The Commons on Monday so everyone has the chance to take and uphold the pledge.